vespa-engine/documentation/en/tutorials/hybrid-search.md

 schema includes default `match` modes for `attribute` and `index` property for visibility.

 Note that we are enabling [BM25](../reference/bm25.html) for `title` and `text`. by including `index: enable-bm25`.
-The language field is the only field not in the NFCorpus dataset.
+The language field is the only field that is not the NFCorpus dataset.
 We hardcode its value to "en" since the dataset is English.
 Using `set_language` avoids automatic language detection and uses the value when processing the other text fields.
 Read more in [linguistics](../linguistics.html).